-Find A Grave.
 Find A Grave uses information from users that may or may not be accurate.
 It is based solely on trust.
 You trust that headstone photos put into the site is accurate and that the stone is in the cemetery where that another user says it is.
 As a genealogist with 25+ years of experience, I have found accuracy on their site, but also a lot of inaccurate data as well.
-The data is placed on the website by well meaning individuals who either perpetuate family myths and legends, or who make mistakes.
+The data is placed on the website by well-meaning individuals who either perpetuate family myths and legends or who make mistakes.
 Also, data given to the website is under the control of the individual who placed it there.
 Unfortunately, due to human error and without a GPS pin on a map, inaccuracies can occur.
 On Find A Grave, people are also placed in charge of the data they submit.
-This can also be a problem with individuals who refuse to change inacurate information.
-Many are kind and are willing to fix problems, but a few individuals have been hostile at any attempt to change inacurracies.
+This can also be a problem with individuals who refuse to change inaccurate information.
+Many are kind and are willing to fix problems, but a few individuals have been hostile to any attempt at editing wrong information.

 BillionGraves is different.
 Our site relies on volunteers who will both photograph cemeteries and transcribe records.
 Our main source of data are photographs taken with our app that provides a GPS location of the headstone.
 People simply go into a cemetery and take photos with our app.
 The app puts a GPS marker on the headstone so that it can be easily located.
-In fact, I have been to large cemeteries in California with thousands of markers, and was able to easily find my loved one within a few minutes because someone had taken the photo in Billion Graves.
+In fact, I have been to large cemeteries in California with thousands of markers and was able to easily find my loved one within a few minutes because someone had taken the photo in BillionGraves.
 I could literally walk to the grave site.
-This is especially helpful when you have never visited the cemetery before.
+This is especially helpful when you have never visited the cemetery before, or there is no one in a cemetery office to give you directions.
 Another thing that sets us apart, is that NO ONE can take charge of the GPS data.
-As photos are uploaded, they are sent into transcription where volunteers read the stones, and put in the data that they can see.
+As photos are uploaded, they are sent into transcription where volunteers read the stones and put in the data that they can see.
 If there are mistakes made in transcription, users can go in and fix problems with the stone.
 You do not have to ask permission or wait for someone to do this.